PTSD and Its Startle Response is by far one of the most difficult symptoms to manage…but I do my best.Tweet

 Go here for help with PTSD #firstrespondersfirst

-Now, imagine what that would be like to experience that multiple times in a row.
+Now, imagine what that would be like to experience those multiple times in a row.
 It puts me in a constant state that ranges from constantly irritable to level ten agitated.
 The best way I can put it is, it’s like getting a tiny shot of electricity over and over, after a while all you want is for it to stop assaulting your body.

 Check out A New Dawn Podcast here.